AgileVentures/av-static-website/source/blog_articles/2017-01-16-hosting-costs.html.markdown

 There's lots I'd like to talk about.
-Premium pairing on new non-profit IT support plans, helping Kenyan students get started with LocalSupport, deploying LocalSupport via the new drie push Github interfacem, mob programming on the Hash#fetch method, but I'm presenting my talk on "DevOps on a Budget" on Thursday, so things have got to be DevOps pricing focused :-)
+Premium pairing on new non-profit IT support plans, [helping Kenyan students get started with LocalSupport](https://www.youtube.com/watch?v=P66oJafqqng), [meeting with the LocalSupport client](https://www.youtube.com/watch?v=zrz6ct9wIUs), deploying LocalSupport via the new drie push Github interfacem, mob programming on the Hash#fetch method, but I'm presenting my talk on "DevOps on a Budget" on Thursday, so things have got to be DevOps pricing focused :-)

 I'm torn between focusing the presentation on the costings and the actual process of DevOps I'm doing on AV projects that I blogged about last week.
 The talk summary is as follows: